Yokohama Arena: History

+MMA

-Besides music events, there was held a martial arts competition, K-1 World Grand Prix Final in 2008.
+The Yokohama Arena has hosted martial arts competitions, including numerous Pride Fighting Championships events, and the K-1 World Grand Prix Final in 2008.

+Boxing

+On October 7, 2018, Yokohama arena hosted World Boxing Super Series quarter finals between Naoya Inoue and Juan Carlos Payano.

 2011 Tōhoku earthquake/tsunami relief

 After the 2011 Tōhoku earthquake and resulting tsunami, Yokohama played host as an emergency shelter for those affected by the earthquake and tsunami.
 Citizens were allowed the stay the night, and were offered blankets and other amenities.

 Hideharu Terada, a Yokohama Arena official stated "There has never been a big earthquake like this. [...]
 People are trickling in.
 They are all calm."

 In popular culture

 Yokohama Arena is one of the venues featured in the manga and anime series Hajime no Ippo.